-Tatties are a creamy and classic mashed potato, as we also know it in France.
-They form a perfect duo with neeps, crushed turnips or rutabagas, for Scottish festivals.
-These purees, often served with haggis, are a Hogmanay classic.
-Easy to prepare, creamy and naturally gluten-free, they are suitable for all occasions.
-Scottish neeps and tatties are a simple accompaniment to your winter meals and will appeal to young and old alike.
+Tatties are a classic, smooth mashed potato dish, similar to those found in France.
+They form a perfect pairing with neeps, a mash of turnips or swedes, for Scottish celebrations.
+These mashes, often served with haggis, are a Hogmanay classic.
+Easy to prepare, creamy, and naturally gluten-free, they are suitable for all occasions.
+Scottish neeps and tatties make a simple side dish for your winter meals and are enjoyed by young and old alike.

 Ingredients